reqnroll/Reqnroll/docs/integrations/verify.md

 ## How it works

-The plugin works by calling the global Verifier.DerivePathInfo method to set the correct path for the tests' verified files.
-For tests that are ran in sequence this is sufficient.
-For parallel tests a VerifySettings instance is also registered in Reqnroll's scenario container.
-This instance is can then be used to set the correct path for the tests' verified files.
+This plugin adds a VerifySettings instance to Reqnroll's scenario container, which can be used to set the correct path for the tests' verified files.

 ### Example